Graduate Medical Education Organization

 Urgent Action Mechanism

-When urgent issues arise that require a quick action, the GME Executive Committee can be represented by a collective decision made by the DIO, GMEC Chair and GME Director.
+When urgent issues arise that require a quick action, the GME Committee can be represented by a collective decision made by the DIO, GMEC Chair and GME Director.